 - How sensitive you are to it

 If you suffer from insomnia, avoid caffeine after midday.
-Caffeine has a long half-life, which means that traces of your morning coffee could still be in your body when evening time comes around.
+Caffeine has a long half-life, which means that traces of your morning coffee could still be in your body when evening comes around.
 If you think you might be really sensitive to it, then you may need to limit your intake to only a very small amount early in the morning.
-Perhaps you may also consider avoiding it all together.
+Consider avoiding it all together.

 Remember that different foods and beverages contain different levels of caffeine.
-A cup of green tea for example will contain a lot less than a store bought coffee.
+A cup of green tea, for example, contains a lot less than a store bought coffee.
 One study explored the effects of 400mg of caffeine on sleep when taken at zero, three and six hours before a habitual bedtime as compared to a placebo.
-It was found that a moderate dose of caffeine, even as far away as six hours before bedtime had a significant effect on sleep disruption as compared to the placebo[iv].
+It was found that a moderate dose of caffeine, even as far away as six hours before bedtime, significantly affects sleep compared to the placebo[iv].

-Therefore, test and measure and decide on what works best for your body.
+Therefore, test, measure and decide what works best for your body.

 Avoid or Minimize Bright Lights and Blue Light

 Blue light is plentiful in modern society.
 It’s the type of light that is emitted from devices such as TV’s, laptops, tablets and phones.
-It’s also found in many modern energy saving light bulbs, and it’s even found in…the sun!
+Even modern energy saving light bulbs emit it.
+It’s even found in…the sun!
 During the day blue light helps the body wake up and feel alert.
 However, exposure late in the evening can interrupt circadian rhythm and prevent you from falling asleep easily.
 This is because it suppresses the secretion of melatonin, which is a hormone that helps regulate sleep and wake cycles[v].

 Most of us are guilty of working on a laptop late into the night, or checking social media just before bedtime once in a while.
 If you want to find ways to fall asleep more easily however, it’s best to reconsider this habit.
 As a general recommendation aim to switch off devices and bright lights a minimum of 1-2 hours before bed to help assist with a good night’s sleep.